 Weight capacity is the main specification that you need to consider when buying a lift.
 These weight capacity limits can range anywhere from a few hundred pounds to several tons.

 Make sure that the weight capacity is clearly posted on the machine that you purchase, in order to avoid mishandling.
-Train your contractors in using the lift and encourage them to use it as often as possible.
+Train your employees in using the lift and encourage them to use it as often as possible.
 Also, follow OSHA recommendations when it comes to manual lifting limits and frequencies.

 Find the Right Lift Type